elproffesore/website/content.md

 Coding has been an interesting journey for me over the course of the last 7 years.
 From visual organisation of information to practices that can be intrinsically philosophical, recreational and political.
-I use code as a means for exploring new ways to organize my thoughts and interact with them.<sup>1</sup>
+I use code as a means for exploring new ways to organize my thoughts and interact with them.
 ---
 <img src="/media/recreational-programming/bild1.webp"/>
 ---
-Find out more on my [Github](https://github.com/elproffesore).
 ------
 *University Project* | 2024
 ### Forever Lost Deutschland?